Lots of people wondered if they should discount their services or even work for free during the COVID19 crisis.

 Just as we’re all familiar with the injunction, “put the oxygen mask on yourself before attempting to help others”, in times of stress we need to be even more aware of this.

-Thor recommends PACING ourselves by making sure we don’t use up all our fuel and always keep a reserve of 20% (stop before the fuel indicator goes into the red).
-By safeguarding our last 20% of energy we stay moderately safe and sane, not just for oursleves but for the people who rely on us.
+One solution is to make sure we don’t use up all our fuel and always keep a reserve of 20% (stop before the fuel indicator goes into the red).
+By safeguarding our last 20% of energy we stay moderately safe and sane, not just for ourselves but for the people who rely on us.

 Have a helping strategy